vineetkumarseth/CODSOFT/README.md

 # CODSOFT
-This repository contains all the code file that I have created in the  CODSOFT internships while completing all the tasks assigned to me
+This repository contains all the code file <br> which I have created in the  CODSOFT internships while completing all the tasks assigned to me